jdauble/project_template/README.md

 Weiss, A., & Tettegah, S. (2012).
 World of race war: Race and learning in World of Warcraft.
 International Journal of Gaming and Computer-Mediated Simulations (IJGCMS), 4(4), 33-44.

 SONSTROEM, P. (2012).
 The Reality of Virtual Realities: An in Depth Glimpse at the Interactions That Occur Within the Online Gaming Communities of World of Warcraft and Continuum (Doctoral dissertation, Durham University).

+Dunn, R. A., & Guadagno, R. E. (2012).
+My avatar and me–Gender and personality predictors of avatar-self discrepancy.
+Computers in Human Behavior, 28(1), 97-106.

 McKenna, B., Gardner, L., & Myers, M. (2011).
 Social movements in World of Warcraft.
 In 17th Americas Conference on Information Systems.